s53zo/spot-collector/README.md

     --login-prompt "callsign: ": Send this prompt to the client.
 Some SW needs this to establish the connection.
     --client-timeout: Inactivity timeout (seconds) for downstream client sessions; 0 keeps listeners attached indefinitely.
     --server-timeout: Inactivity timeout (seconds) for upstream DX cluster links; 0 relies on TCP keepalive to detect failures.
     --config /path/to/spot-collector.json: Load all arguments from a JSON config file and ignore other CLI flags.
+Prefer the JSON `servers` array when you want more than four servers.

    ```